 “Let’s just say I know my limitations, okay?”
 I scoured the palms, eucalyptus, gnarled cypress trunks and hidden pools, plumbed the depths for what to say.
 “See, I’m coming from nowhere.
 No juice, no bucks.
-My ol’ man’s no highroller—that’s reality—someone like you just doesn’t happen to somebody like me.
-It’s about time we set things straight…”
+My ol’ man’s no highroller—that’s reality.
+Someone like you just doesn’t happen to somebody like me.
+It’s about time we set things straight right now…”

 “Straight, shmate—all you’ve got to do is dump the negatives, focus on the positives.
 Adolph Sutro didn’t start with anything and it didn’t stop him.
 Neither did Josh or Daddo, for that matter.”